Skip to content

 Rules on the Conduct of Hostilities

 International humanitarian law provides a detailed framework to govern the conduct of hostilities (traditionally known as “Hague law”).
-Additional Protocols I and (albeit to a more limited extent) II to the 1949 Geneva Conventions set forth detailed rules in relation to, respectively,…
+Additional Protocol I and (albeit to a more limited extent) Additional Protocol II of 1977 set forth detailed rules in relation to, respectively,…

 Means and Methods of Warfare

 A means of warfare is a weapon or weapon platform.
-A method of warfare is the manner in which a weapon is used.20 In addition to the general rules on the conduct of hostilities, the use of weapons is subject to two general principles of a customary law nature.S.
-Casey-Maslen, ‘Weapons’, in B….
+A method of warfare is the manner in which a weapon is used.
+In addition to the general rules on the conduct of hostilities, the use of weapons is subject to two general customary principles.S.
+Casey-Maslen, ‘Weapons’, in B. Saul and D. Akande …

 Starvation and Access to Humanitarian Relief